It's time to register - support workers in care at home and housing support

 Is there a cost to register?

 Yes.
-Workers in care at home services and housing support services pay £25 every year.
+Support workers in care at home services and housing support services pay £25 every year.
 Find out more about fees and how to pay.

 When do I need to register by?